SabrinaRamonov/prompts/analyze_data_breaches.md

-I need assistance with the email address vitap4615@gmail.com.
+I need assistance with an email address.
 Please follow these instructions:

 - Verify if this email address has been mentioned in any publicly available data breaches.
 - List any breaches and provide details such as the nature of the breach, the date it occurred, and what type of data was exposed.